Murder of Sagar Sarowar and Meherun Runi: Politics

-Mirza Fakhrul Islam Alamgir, who is a leader from the opposition BNP told reporters, "We've been saying repeatedly that the country is turning into a slaughter ground gradually.
+Mirza Fakhrul Islam Alamgir, who is a leader from the opposition BNP, told reporters, "We've been saying repeatedly that the country is turning into a slaughter ground gradually.
 This brutal killing again proves there is no law and order and rule of law in the country."
 The Dhaka Courier countered that calling the country a "slaughter ground" was made to score political points.

-Prime Minister Sheikh Hasina met two days after the murder with family members representing Sarowar and Runi, along with their son, and she told them that she would see to it that their son would educated and there would be no impunity in the couple's case and justice would be quick.
+Prime Minister Sheikh Hasina met two days after the murder with family members representing Sarowar and Runi, along with their son, and she told them that she would see to it that their son would be educated and there would be no impunity in the couple's case and justice would be quick.
 The Prime Minister later criticised journalists for carrying out demonstrations and at other times praised them for raising awareness.
 In a widely repeated quote in connection with the case, she said the government could not protect everyone by posting a guard outside their bedrooms.
 She also told party members that more journalists were killed when her political opponents were in power.

 Press freedom in Bangladesh

-According to the Committee to Protect Journalists, 12 journalists have been confirmed killed for their reporting in Bangladesh since the organisation first started keeping records in 1992, while 6 others remain unconfirmed.
+According to the committee to Protect Journalists, twelve journalists have been confirmed killed for their reporting in Bangladesh since the organisation first started keeping records in 1992, while six others remain unconfirmed.
 Of the 18 cases, only three led to convictions.
-The CPJ has ranked Bangladesh 11 on its Impunity Index for countries with the most unsolved crimes for the murder of journalists from 2001 through 2010.
+The CPJ has ranked Bangladesh eleventh on its Impunity Index for countries with the most unsolved crimes for the murder of journalists from 2001 through 2010.
 Journalists Jamal Uddin of Gramer Kagoj and Talhad Ahmed Kabid of Dainik Narsingdi Bani were also killed in 2012.

-In 2015, Bangladesh was 146 out of 180 countries in the Reporters Without Borders Press Freedom Index and it has been on the decline since at least 2011.
+In 2015, Bangladesh was 146th out of 180 countries in the Reporters Without Borders Press Freedom Index, and it has been on the decline since at least 2011.
 The organisation expressed concern over impunity in Bangladesh murder cases involving journalists.

-Prime Minister Sheikh Hasina, who leads the Awami League party, claimed 16 journalists were killed while the coalition of the BNP, Jamaat-e-Islami and other smaller political parties controlled government.
+Prime Minister Sheikh Hasina, who leads the Awami League party, claimed 16 journalists were killed while the coalition of the BNP, Jamaat-e-Islami, and other smaller political parties controlled the government.

 Impact

 Domestic media coverage

 Journalists covered the death of one of their own.
 In Bangladesh, the double murder of the high-profile media couple received significant exposure.
-Prominent people in politics, education, law enforcement and media visited the crime scene.
+Prominent people in politics, education, law enforcement, and media visited the crime scene.

 The couple's 5-year-old son, who discovered his parents murdered and had to call for help, was frequently mentioned in news stories.
 Some journalists interviewed the boy about his discovery shortly after the murder.
 The ethics of those reporters were questioned at the time in light of a 2010 UNESCO report "Ethical Reporting on and for Children".
 Prime Minister Sheikh Hasina criticised the news media for both interviewing the couple's son and for destroying evidence.